saksaikot/burger-builder/README.md

 added css to burger and made the y scrollbar hidden

+5.Controls component

+created controls component and added some class to it like d-flex flex-row / flex-column justify-content-center align-items center

+in control there we created an array of three with our ingredients , give more and less button to each item

+now the control is quite big but later i need to make it small

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).